 What is the difference between a BBQ spritz and a mop?

-- Spritz: Typically, a BBQ spritz is a simple combination of apple cider vinegar and apple juice.
+- Spritz: A BBQ spritz is typically a simple combination of apple cider vinegar and apple juice.
 Some Pitmasters use apple juice only.
 You can also add bourbon, honey, broth, or soy sauce to this combination.

 When do you use a BBQ spritz?

-Spritzing usually happens during the second half of cook time.
-There is a lot of grumbling in the barbecue community about whether or not to use a spritz.
-However, the type of cooker you’re using is a good determinant of whether or not you need a spritz in the first place.
-If you are using a water smoker to cook a brisket, the chances are that you will not need a BBQ spritz at all.
-Why?
-Because water smokers produce humidity which will keep the meat moist inside the cooking chamber.
+Spritzing happens during the second half of cooking when the bark has formed, but the meat has dry patches.
+There is grumbling in the barbecue community about whether or not to use a spritz.
+Some say it’s necessary to keep the meat moist, while others argue that it’s not needed.
+But the type of cooker you have can make a big difference.
+For example, you won’t need a BBQ spritz if using a water smoker to cook a brisket.
+That is because water smokers create humidity that helps keep the meat moist inside the cooking chamber.

-If you are using a pellet grill or offset smoker, you’ll notice dry patches on the meat after a few hours.
-This is a good indicator that you need to apply a BBQ spritz.
-Please note that if done properly, applying a spritz or mop DOES NOT wash off the rub on your smoked meats.
+If using a pellet grill or offset smoker, you’ll notice dry patches on the meat after a few hours.
+That is a good indicator that you need to apply a BBQ spritz.
+When done properly, applying a spritz or mop DOES NOT wash off the rub or destroy the bark on smoked meats.

 Ingredients for Bourbon BBQ Spritz: